shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md

 time_estimation: 3H
 key_points:
 - Quantified Microbial and Human peptides/proteins can be analyzed separately so that the results are more comparative.
-contributors:
+contributions:
+  authorship:
     - subinamehta
+    - katherine-d21
+    - dechendb
+  editing:
+    - subinamehta
+    - katherine-d21
+  funding:
     - pratikdjagtap
     - timothygriffin
-  - katherine-d21
 requirements:
   -
     type: "internal"